A Guide to Debt Settlement

 Alternatives to Debt Settlement

-There are alternatives to debt settlement.
+There are debt management alternatives to debt settlement.
 One is to set up a debt payment plan yourself.
 Examples of this include the snowball method, in which you pay off your debts from smallest to highest balance.
 That way, once you pay off the smallest balance, you can put that money toward the next smallest amount, then the next amount, and so on.
 You can also pay off your debts from highest to lowest interest rate.

 Credit counseling is another option.
 A credit counseling service will help you create a budget and will work with your creditors to reduce your monthly payments or interest rate.
 You will make monthly payments to them and they will pay your creditors.
 This is better than debt settlement, but it does affect your credit score.
-Finally, Bankruptcy is another option.
+Finally, bankruptcy is another option.
 It will severely affect your credit score and make it difficult for you to borrow money in the future.